Pharmaceutical Affairs Act

 Article 45-1

-Medical care institutions, pharmacies, and pharmaceutical dealers shall report any serious adverse reactions caused by medicaments.
-Regulations regarding method, content, and matters to be complied with shall be established by the central competent health authority.
+Medical care institutions, pharmacies, and pharmaceutical firms shall report any serious adverse reactions caused by medicaments.
+Regulations regarding reporting method, content, and other matters to be complied with shall be established by the central competent health authority.

 Article 46

-Without approval of the central competent health authority, no alteration may be made to any of the originally registered particulars pertaining to any medicament approved for manufacturing or importation.
+Without approval of the central competent health authority, no alteration may be made to any of the originally registered particulars pertaining to any medicament approved for manufacture or import.

-Transfer registration shall be required in case a medicament manufacturing or import permit license is to be transferred.
+Transfer registration shall be required if an approved medicament manufacture or import license is to be transferred.

 Article 47

-In case a permit license set forth in the preceding Paragraph is stained, damaged or lost, an application specifying the cause shall be filed with the original issuing authority for replacement; the original permit license shall be revoked, or through a public notice by the issuing authority.
+In case a license set forth in the preceding paragraph is stained, damaged, or lost, an application specifying the cause shall be filed with the original issuing authority for replacement or re-issuance; the original license shall be revoked or canceled through public notice by the issuing authority.

 Article 48